Alethia Tanner: Biography

-Alethia "Lethe" Browning Tanner was born in about 1781, enslaved by Tobias and Mary Belt on their plantation in Prince George's County, Maryland.
+Alethia "Lethe" Tanner was born in about 1781, enslaved by Tobias and Mary Belt on their plantation in Prince George's County, Maryland.
 Alethia had two sisters, Sophia (Bell) and Laurena (Cook).
 Upon the death of Mary Pratt (Tobias predeceased his wife) in 1795, the plantation, known as Chelsea Plantation, was inherited by their daughter Rachel Belt Pratt.
 Mary Belt's will stipulated that Laurena be sent to live with a sibling of Rachel Pratt's while Sophia and Alethia were to stay at the Chelsea Plantation.

 At some point, both Sophia and Alethia grew and sold vegetables at markets in Alexandria, Virginia, and Washington, D.C.
 Alethia sold vegetables at a market across from the White House.
 A doctor's bill for Thomas Jefferson indicates that Alethia may have worked in the White House during Jefferson's presidency.
 However, the details of her service are unknown.
 This is further supported by the fact that Joseph Doughtery, who purchased Alethia from Rachel Pratt, served as President Jefferson's footman.
 Some historians believe that Alethia gave the funds to Doughtery so that he could purchase her and then manumit, or free, her.
 Doughtery manumitted Aletha a few days after he bought her.
 One of the witnesses on her manumission papers in 1810 was William Thornton, the Architect of the Capitol.

 In 1826, and for several years after, Alethia saved enough money to purchase freedom for her sister Laurena, Laurena's husband, their children, and many of her family and friends.
 By 1828, Alethia purchased freedom for ten of Laurena's children, including Hannah Ferguson, Anette, and Aletha Cook, and seven of Laurena's grandchildren.
 After 1836, Alethia began purchasing the freedom of her neighbors, including Charlotte Davis, John Butler, and Lotty Riggs and her four children.

 Among Laurena's children was John F. Cook Sr., who became Union Seminary's schoolmaster, where he established the church and served as its first pastor.
 He also founded the Young Man's Moral and Literary Society, an antebellum abolitionist debating society for free and enslaved Black people, and co-founded the Union Bethel AME Church and Fifteenth Street Presbyterian Church.
 During the Snow Riot of 1835, Cook temporarily fled the city when a white mob attacked and burned down the one-room schoolhouse.

 Alethia was a businesswoman, owned real estate, and supported and sponsored educational and religious institutions for the free Black community in Washington, D.C.
 She was a Methodist church member partly because she was drawn to their position on slavery.
 Later, she and other formerly enslaved African Americans left the church, finding it unwelcoming because they did not want to be confined to the galleria in the church.
 Alethia, her sister, and her sister's husband joined Israel Bethel African Methodist Episcopal Church.
 They later purchased it when it was auctioned.
 When she died, she was a member of Union Bethel AME Church, which was established with the help of her nephew, John Francis Cook Sr.